 Green Lantern had made occasional appearances in the media, in episodes of animated tv shows such as The Superman/Aquaman Hour of Adventure (1967) and Super Friends (1973-86).
 He also made a disastrous live-action appearance in the tv pilot Justice League of America (1997) where he was played by Matthew Settle, although this was oddly written as the Guy Gardner characterisation of Green Lantern, Abin Surs backup choice who became an unstable character in subsequent comic-book appearances.
 Green Lantern did appear as a regular on Bruce Timms animated Justice League/Justice League Unlimited (2001-5) tv series, although there Timm and co went with the John Stewart incarnation as opposed to Hal Jordan in order to add racial diversity to the team line-up.
 The Green Lantern origin story also appeared in the Bruce Timm produced film Justice League: The New Frontier (2008) but that was the Hal Jordan version and the era of the storys telling was backdated to the late 1950s when Hal Jordan originally appeared.
 Timm and co then made the animated film Green Lantern: First Flight (2009), which also retold the Hal Jordan Green Lantern origin story but set this version contemporary.
 (This does lead to the oddity of three different versions of Green Lantern in the Bruce Timm universe, all of which contradict the other in essential details).
 Timm and co have also released a further animated film Green Lantern: Emerald Knights (2011), detailing various stories of the Green Lantern Corps, as well as the tv series Green Lantern: The Animated Series (2011-3), while the Hal Jordan Green Lantern makes appearances in several other DC Universe Animated Original films Justice League: Crisis on Two Earths (2010), Justice League: Doom (2012), Justice League: The Flashpoint Paradox (2013), Justice League: War (2014), Justice League: Throne of Atlantis (2015), Justice League: Gods and Monsters (2015), Justice League vs Teen Titans (2016) and Justice League Dark (2017).
 The Alan Scott version of Green Lantern also made an appearance in the Absolute Justice episode of tvs Smallville (2001-11), while Green Lantern even turns up in The Lego Movie (2014).

 Superheroes have become big on movie screens in the 2000s/10s, following the huge success enjoyed by Marvel Comics with efforts such as Blade (1998), X-Men (2000), Spider-Man (2002), Daredevil (2003), Hulk (2003), The Punisher (2004), Elektra (2005), Fantastic Four (2005), Ghost Rider (2007), Iron Man (2008), Captain America: The First Avenger (2011), Thor (2011), The Avengers (2012) and sequels to most of these, which show no sign of slowing down in any kind of box-office popularity.
 Surprisingly, Marvels rival DC Comics have been slow to catch up with this, even though DC is owned by Warner Brothers where one would think that this would make for a natural screen partnership.
 Certainly, Christopher Nolan brought the Batman franchise back to strength with Batman Begins (2005), The Dark Knight (2008) and The Dark Knight Rises (2012), while Bryan Singer revived Superman for the fine Superman Returns (2006), even though the film was poorly regarded by the public, and subsequent to this there was Man of Steel (2013).
 However, this seems paltry in comparison to the cinematic popularity that Marvel has enjoyed.
-Anywhere else one would have to look to the tv series Arrow (2012 ), Gotham (2014 ), The Flash (2014 ) and Supergirl (2015 ) and half-hearted film efforts such as Constantine (2005) and Jonah Hex (2010), or those that rest outside the canonical DC universe to Watchmen (2009).
+Anywhere else one would have to look to the tv series Arrow (2012 ), Gotham (2014 ), The Flash (2014 ), Supergirl (2015 ) and Krypton (2018 ) and half-hearted film efforts such as Constantine (2005) and Jonah Hex (2010), or those that rest outside the canonical DC universe to Watchmen (2009).
 There have been a number of DC projects mooted throughout the last decade, including film versions of The Flash, Shazam, Justice League and Wonder Woman, but all of these continue to exist in development hell.
 Indeed, DCs greatest successes during this decade have been on the small screen with the tv series Smallville and the continuing success enjoyed by the various Batman, Superman and Justice League animated tv series and films from producer Bruce W. Timm.
 Green Lantern is one project that has been constantly announced during this period at one point, there was the disastrous idea of a comedy version starring Jack Black.
 There was even a very cool-looking fan-produced Green Lantern trailer starring Nathan Fillion that circulated on the web a few years ago

 Green Lantern comes from Martin Campbell, a New Zealand-born director who directed episodes of various British television shows such as Minder (1979-94) and The Professionals (1977-83), before having a hit with Reilly, Ace of Spies (1983) and the original Edge of Darkness (1985), two of the finest mini-series produced for British tv in the 1980s.
 The latter became Martin Campbells Hollywood calling card and he went onto Hollywood with the legal thrillers Criminal Law (1988) and Defenseless (1991) and genre works that included the amusing alternate world fantasy Cast a Deadly Spell (tv movie, 1991) and the future prison film No Escape (1994).
 Campbell then had big hits with his revivals of the James Bond film series in GoldenEye (1995) and of Zorro in The Mask of Zorro (1998).
 In between other big-budget action-oriented efforts such as the mountaineering film Vertical Limit (2000) and The Legend of Zorro (2005), Campbell made the popular Daniel Craig-starring James Bond film Casino Royale (2006) and an ill-conceived theatrical remake of Edge of Darkness (2010).